rashmipriya/HollywoodPortfolio/README.md

 10.MySQL_Queries: With all table definitions.

 **Project Description with assumptions:

-Note:For the simplicity, I have added only few validations on each page.
+Please note:For the simplicity of this project, I have added only few validations on each page.

 **index.php

 This page displays two tables.
 The first table is list of all actors in the database with their total revenue.
 Based on the requirement, an actor's revenue is calculated by summing the base amount with the revenue share of the movies they were part of.
 To calculate actor's revenue, I assumed that each actor might have different base amount and different revenue share percentages for each movie (which I stored in ACTOR_REVENUE_PER_MOVIE table).
 I also assumed that an actor gets the percentages of her/his revenue share only if the movie makes a profit.
 So, I collect MOVIE_BUDGET and MOVIE_REVENUE from REVENUE_PER_MOVIE table and calculate the percentage share if there was a profit else revenue share is considered to be 0 and it adds up to the base amount to get total actor revenue.